 Automating the Vatican Advanced Technology Telescope for feeding VATT-light into PEPSI.

-HIRES is the high-resolution spectrograph for the ELT.
+ANDES (formerly called HIRES) is the high-resolution spectrograph for the ELT.

 Solar Orbiter (SolO) is an ESA space probe dedicated to the study of the Sun and helisophere.

 Potsdam Echelle Polarimetric and Spectroscopic Instrument for the LBT, high-resolution polarimetric spectrograph

 PEPSI during daytime: disk-unresolved solar light is fed to the spectrograph from a small Sun-as-a-star telescope.
 The upgrade SDI-POL will feed polarised light via two fibers to the spectrograph.